The Double Bed for “The New Family”

 Anna Elia García, Diego Alejandro Morales, David Ponce.

-Assistant set designer: Mariana Sánchez and Germán Cárdenas.
+Set Design Assistants: Mariana Sánchez and Germán Cárdenas

-The double mattress is not a good invention.
-It is failure in big proportions.
-For lovers, a single one is enough, for those who sleep together out of habit use a king size, and a bunk is better for those who have principles.
-The double bed is the stage where the obese snores and the other crouches against their corner.
-When families cease to exist in the form that we know them, it will be one of the things that we will happily remember to have lost.
-But between now and then: How should the double mattress be for the new family?
+The double bed is a failed invention, disproportionate in every sense.
+For lovers, a single bed suffices.
+For those who sleep together out of habit, a king-size is more appropriate.
+And for those with principles, a bunk bed will do.
+The double bed is the stage where one snores, obese, while the other curls up in a corner.
+When families cease to exist in the form we know them, it will be one of the things we’ll be glad to have lost.
+But until that moment arrives: What should the double bed look like for the new family?

-I quote The New Family because in another reference by another author the image of the double mattress appears precisely:
+I cite The New Family because in another reference by a different author, the image of the double bed appears again:

-If in the world of thrillers, the pillows serve to suffocate the victims, in the world of Ayllón, the mattress suffocates with closeness, (a double one would be appropriate), it is the only thing resistant enough to suffocate the new family, the family that is required to continue the eschatological predominance of the species…
+If in thrillers, pillows are used to suffocate victims, then in Ayhllón’s world—suffocating by proximity—the mattress (a double one, naturally) is the only thing sturdy enough to smother the new family, the one required to perpetuate the scatological dominance of the species.

 ALBERTO VILLARREAL DÍAZ